erayd/libec-doc/chapters/certificates.md

 If the secret key is decrypted successfully, then EC_CERT_CRYPTSK will be cleared.

-Note that using an incorrect password is not considered an error, but the resulting secret key will be unusable, and any attempts to use it to sign something will fail.
+Note that using an incorrect password is not considered an error, but the resulting secret key will be unusable, and any attempts to sign something with it will fail.

 ```c
 #include <ec.h>